prithak01/Ticket_validate/README.md

 ## Testing

-(Add instructions for running tests once you've set them up)
+(More instructions for running tests will be added once we've set them up)

 ## API Endpoints